36nw/Named_Entity_Recognition_and_DeID_with_SpaCy/README.md

 # Text Summarization Using Web Scraping and NLTK
-This repository contains Python scripts for text preprocessing, analysis, and visualization using NLTK and word clouds.
-The primary focus is on the text from "Harry Potter and the Sorcerer's Stone," but the techniques and methods are applicable to other text datasets as well.
+This repository contains Python scripts for web scraping and text summarization.
+Using BeautifulSoup, the script extracts content from the Wikipedia page on Natural Language Processing.
+The project includes Python-based implementations for text preprocessing, word frequency analysis, and sentence ranking.
+It also includes both word frequency and N-gram-based techniques for summarization, comparing the performance of each method to evaluate the quality of the summaries produced.

 ## Table of Contents